Postgraduate Certificate in Teaching Evidence-Based Health Care

 This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
 The Programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 David Nunan (Nuffield Department of Primary Care Health Sciences) is the Course Director for this Programme.

-The PG Certificate in Teaching Evidence-Based Practice is a part-time course.
+The Postgraduate Certificate in Teaching Evidence-Based Practice is a part-time course.
 There are three compulsory modules which can be taken over 1–2 years.